caramuto-redhat/work-planner/DEPLOYMENT.md

 # Deployment Guide

-This guide covers different deployment options for the Features Teams MCP Server.
+This guide covers different deployment options for the Work Planner MCP Server.

 ## 🚀 GitHub Secrets Setup

 ### Step 1: Add Repository Secrets

-1. **Go to your repository:** https://github.com/caramuto-redhat/features-teams
+1. **Go to your repository:** https://github.com/caramuto-redhat/work-planner
 2. **Click "Settings"** tab
 3. **Click "Secrets and variables"** → **"Actions"**
 4. **Click "New repository secret"** for each secret: